robgaston/new_map/README.md

 You'll also want to [sign-up for Mapbox services here](https://www.mapbox.com/signup/) and, if you haven't already, [create a GitHub account](https://github.com).

-Now you can fork & clone this repository to start building your own web map.
+Now you can use this template repository to start building your own web map.

 After cloning the repo, you'll need to insert your Mapbox public access token ([which can be found here](https://www.mapbox.com/account/)) into `src/settings.json`.